 CHAMBER MICRO (SMALL) GROUPS

-USING ALL OF WHAT THE CHAMBER DOES WELL IN LARGE GROUPS, TO CULTIVATE AND INSPIRE SMALL ‘MICRO GROUP’ OPPORTUNITIES TO LEARN AND MAKE MEANINGFUL CONNECTIONS.
+USING ALL OF WHAT THE CHAMBER DOES WELL IN LARGE GROUPS, TO CULTIVATE AND INSPIRE SMALL ‘MICRO GROUP’ OPPORTUNITIES TO LEARN AND MAKE MEANINGFUL CONNECTIONS BETWEEN MEMBERS.

 START A GROUP, JOIN A GROUP

-Micro Groups are born from the desire of Chamber members to have small group opportunities to connect, share, and learn in an open environment with fellow members and guests.
-Anyone with this shared desire and a group idea can start and be a point person of a group.
-Others can join and participate.
+Micro Groups are born from the desire of Chamber members to have small group opportunities to connect, share, and learn in an open environment with fellow members.
+Any Chamber Member with this shared desire and a group idea can start and be a point person of a group.
+Other Chamber Members can join and participate.
 When you come, be prepared to share and learn in a conversational environment.
-When you leave a group, be prepared to share it with others.

 BEING A POINT PERSON